tommytran732/tommytran.io/content/hire-me.md

 ![rchsa](/images/rhcsa.png)

-I am graduating in a few months and I am looking for a full-time sysadmin job.
+I am looking for a full-time sysadmin job.
 If you are interested in hiring me, please send me an email at contact@tommytran.io.

 I will not be posting my full resume here for privacy reasons, but here are the the certifications I have gotten so far: